choresh/nest-sample/README.md

 $ npm install
 ```

-## Fix your local MongoDb installation (Convert a Standalone to a Replica Set)
+## Fix your local MongoDb installation (Convert a Standalone to a Replica Set), optional, required only for tests with locks
 * Run those commands to kill the MongoDB process:
   ```
   % pgrep mongo